wxifaras/building-agent/src/auth-reactmsal-quickstart/README.md

 ### Single App Registration Architecture

-This project uses **one App Registration** that serves both the React frontend (SPA) and your Node.js API backend.
+This project uses **one App Registration** that serves both the Next.js frontend (SPA) and your Node.js API backend.
 This is the recommended approach when both components are part of the same application and managed by the same team.

 ### Create Entra ID App Registration